Code-Institute-Submissions/ci-frontend-project1/README.md

 2 of the flip-cards (Prenatal and Combination/Hybrid) have only one 'Let Us Call You' button each.
 This button links to the [Form Page](https://oraclebun.github.io/ci-frontend-project1/forms.html).

 4. Fourth Section (Pricing Page)
 Users will be able to see 4 pricing cards in a row in this section.
 The layout of the pricing cards will gradually change to 3 in a row for medium sized devices to 2 in a row for smaller medium sized devices and finally stacked in a column (displayed as block) for small mobile devices.
+The Purchase Button at the moment direct users to [MailChimp Login Page](https://login.mailchimp.com/?gclid=EAIaIQobChMI8YyCtd-c6AIV06uWCh0YeQTBEAAYASAAEgLDAPD_BwE&gclsrc=aw.ds)

 5. Finally, there is a footer at the bottom of the pricing section.
 There are 3 columns in the footer.
 a.
 Contact Us - There are 3 icons and text in this column.